-Montgomery quickly discovered that the equation of spare time plus perfect solitude was neither practical nor feasible for her.
+Lucy Maud Montgomery (1874 – 1942) discovered that the equation of spare time plus perfect solitude was neither practical nor feasible for her.
 So when she learned to snatch writing time in the midst of a hectic newspaper office, she was surprised at what she could accomplish.

 Not waiting for ideal conditions in which to work was a habit that would serve her in good stead throughout her writing life, in which time and solitude were ever at a premium, and inner peace was nearly nonexistent.
 Here, from her 1910 journal entry, is her entry detailing the solution she arrived at to her time and privacy dilemma:

 There’s no perfect time to write